hfeiss/filepaths/README.md

 ## Options
-    file=None: for default behavior pass in __file__ depth=0: how many levels up up from __file__ to start the walk down ignore_hidden=True: whether or not to included hidden files/paths alt_path=False: if desired, specify an absolute path to another directory instead of file=__file__
+    file=None: for default behavior pass in __file__ depth=0: how many levels up up from __file__ to start the walk down ignore_hidden=True: whether or not to include hidden files/paths alt_path=False: if desired, specify an absolute path to another directory instead of file=__file__

 # Description